Gas Price in France: how much does gas cost in 2021?

 Natural Gas Price Plans in France

-The regulated tariff (in French: tarifs reglementés) is set by public authorities, and changes every month.
+The regulated tariff (tarifs reglementés) is set by public authorities, and changes every month.
 This rate is only available with the historic supplier Engie (formerly GDF-Suez).
-Engie is the largest natural gas supplier for residential customers in France, which is why you may have already been told to open your account with them by your realtor or landlord.
-However, many competitive suppliers offer lower rates and subscription charges than the regulated tarif, meaning that you can save money by comparing offers.
+Engie is the largest natural gas supplier for residential customers in France.
+However, many competitive suppliers offer lower rates and subscription charges than the regulated tariff, meaning that you can save money by comparing offers.

-Indexed price plans offer a certain percentage discount off of the pre-tax regulated tariff for energy consumption, which guarantees savings compared with the regulated tariffs.
-As these rates are pegged to the regulated tariff amount, they will fluctuate based on what happens with the regulated tariff.
-Keep in mind that some suppliers offer discounts for a limited time (e.g. one or two years); make sure to keep track of when your plan's discount ends so that you can switch to another plan and/or suppliers (early cancellation fees are not permitted in France, so there is no penalty for switching).
+Indexed price plans offer a percentage discount off of the pre-tax regulated tariff for energy consumption, which guarantees savings compared with the regulated tariffs.
+As these rates are pegged to the regulated tariff, they will fluctuate based on changes to the regulated tariff.
+Keep in mind that some suppliers offer discounts for a limited time (e.g. one or two years), so make sure to keep track of when your plan's discount ends so you can switch to another plan and/or supplier (energy contracts are without commitment in France, so there is no penalty for switching).

-Fixed price plans guarantee the same rate for your energy consumption throughout the duration of your plan, allowing you to stabilize your gas budget.
-Contract periods can range from one to four years, and you will not be penalized for switching plans if you notice that natural gas prices are falling.
-Keep in mind that the "fixed" price is pre-tax: if taxes increase, the overall amount you pay for natural gas will also increase, even if you have signed up for a fixed price plan.
+Fixed-price plans guarantee the same rate for your energy consumption throughout the duration of your plan, allowing you to stabilize your gas budget.
+Contract periods can range from one to several years, and you will not be penalized for switching plans if you notice that natural gas prices are falling.
+Keep in mind that the "fixed" price is pre-tax: if taxes increase, the overall amount you pay for natural gas will also increase, even if you have signed up for a fixed-price plan.

 Some suppliers offer additional discounts for customers subscribing to both electricity and natural gas plans.
 Dual fuel plans can save you money and can be more convenient (as you receive one bill for both energy supplies).